 3. Preventing insect outbreaks

-If you are importing food into Australia, there are very specific requirements for treating all biological material entering the country.
-If you source your shipping pallets from overseas suppliers, the wooden pallets you use may be infested with insect eggs.
-These not only represent a hazard to the quality of the food you are shipping, but a biohazard treated very seriously by Australian customs officers.
+If you are importing food into Australia, there are very specific needs for treating all biological material entering the country.
+If you source your shipping pallets from overseas suppliers, the wooden pallets you use may be overspread with insect eggs.
+These not only represent a hazard to the quality of the food you are shipping.
+But a biohazard was treated very seriously by Australian customs officers.

-To prevent this issue and to ensure you have no complications with shipping perishable goods, switch to plastic pallets.
+To prevent this issue and to ensure you have no problems with shipping perishable goods, switch to plastic pallets.

 The advantages are plain to see – plastic is a more secure solution for food quality and hygiene all the way along the shipping line.
 Contact Eco Pallets today for more information about the range of plastic shipping pallets we stock.